 Develop critical thinking skills

 In order to think clearly, philosophy students learn methods for thinking that avoid basic mistakes in reasoning.
 In order to think creatively, philosophy students examine some of the outstanding original ideas of past and present to discover where our ideas originated and to use them as a starting point for our thinking.
+Studying philosophy at UFV will help you apply philosophy to current issues using critical analysis, while applying knowledge of philosphy in your research.
+You will learn to adopt a reflective stance toward your own worldviews and beliefs.

 Learn to think for yourself

 Since Socrates, the founder of Western philosophy, was asked to drink hemlock by the citizens of Athens in 399 B.C., philosophy has had a subversive reputation because it makes us think for ourselves.
 The reputation is well deserved.
+By studying philosophy, you will learn to and ask fundamental questions about what exists, who we are, and how to live, as well as identify major trends and issues in philosophy.